Caryogri/farkleWebsite/README.md

 Simon CSS Notes:

 Flex elements, particularly parent divs, can control a lot about the size and position of elements.
 It can be useful to have similar class naming schemes when you need to apply a CSS declaration to multiple elements of distinct classes.
 This works becuase the "." before the class name doesn't require an exact match.
 Also, I tested naming classes after colors.
 This did not appear to cause any issues in selecting them meaning that classes do not appear to have restricted variable names.

+Simon Javascript Notes:

+Debugging JS while trying to deploy a website is extremely difficult.
+How to attach files to website and load them.